haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/example/rsync.md

 To set variable values:

-1. Log in to your production system as, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}.
+1. Log in to your production system as, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento文件系统所有者{% endglossarytooltip %}.
 2. Open `<Magento root dir>/index.php` in a text editor.
 3. Anywhere in `index.php`, set values for the variables similar to the following: